Inkjin Tattoo Guides

 Professional tattoo session demonstrating artist-client communication

-This guide covers everything from your initial consultation through tipping after the session.
-Whether you are booking your first appointment or your fiftieth, these do s and don ts will help you build a great relationship with your artist, avoid common faux pas, and walk out with a tattoo you are proud of every time.
+This guide will walk you through the whole process, from booking to tipping after.
+Whether it’s your first tattoo or 50th, these do’s and don’ts can help you have a great relationship with your artist, avoid common mistakes, and leave with a tattoo you’re proud of each time.

 Consultation Etiquette: Making a Great First Impression